rakshithx09/Etch-a-Sketch/README.md

 #Etch-a-Sketch

-Use the below mentioned link to access the website https://rakshithx09.github.io/Etch-a-Sketch/
+Use the link to access the website https://rakshithx09.github.io/Etch-a-Sketch/

 A Canvas Drawing Tool which is a web application that allows users to create and interact with a customizable canvas for drawing.
 With this tool, users can specify the size of the canvas and select different drawing modes, including trail, erase, and draw.
 Additionally, users can choose from a set of four colors options.